dougeby/IntuneDocs/intune-user-help/install-a-new-version-of-the-company-portal-app.md

 ---

+# How to update the Intune Company Portal app

+This article describes how to update your version of the Company Portal app when:
+* There's a newer version of the Company Portal app available.
+* Your version of the Company Portal app is no longer supported.

+These steps describe how to update or get the latest version of the app on Android, iOS, and Windows devices.

-# How to update the Company Portal app
+# How to update the Intune Company Portal app

 This article describes how to update your version of the Company Portal app when:
 * There's a newer version of the Company Portal app available.